 We invite Honours, MSc and PhD students, and young scientists from government/industry (up to 4 years post BSc. or equivalent degree), to submit oral presentations and/or poster presentations.
 We also invite postdoctoral fellows (up to 3 years post PhD) to submit poster presentations.
 We welcome all supervisors and other researchers that wish to attend the conference to hear the latest research and innovation from the next generation of scientists in analytical and environmental chemistry in Australia, in addition to guest lectures from invited speakers and the recipients of the three medals awarded annually by the RACI Analytical and Environmental Chemistry Division as well as trade displays from industry sponsors.

-In its 25th year the RACI R&D Topics conference continues to showcase the current and developing research of Australia’s newest scientific minds.
+In its 27th year the RACI R&D Topics conference continues to showcase the current and developing research of Australia’s newest scientific minds in Adelaide, South Australia.

 1993 Deakin University, Victoria